 Canada's only all-weather road across the Arctic Circle is among the world's most unique driving routes.
 With services at both ends, and one lone outpost in the middle, this unpaved two-lane highway is an original driving adventure.
 The isolation and variable conditions can prove challenging, but the abundant wildlife, easy access to the tundra and expansive views are unmatched.

 Take a couple of days to explore historic Dawson City and learn about the Klondike Gold Rush.
-A century after thousands of miners flooded into Dawson looking for gold, it's a story that still captivates and entertains.
-Visit national historic sites, take a town walking tour, and enjoy Dawson's lively nightlife.
+More than a century after thousands of miners flooded into Dawson looking for gold, it's a story that still captivates and entertains.
+Visit national historic sites, take a guided walking tour, and enjoy Dawson's lively nightlife.

 Embark on your journey to the Arctic!
-Visit Tombstone Park, hike from the roadside, and watch the parade of wildlife.
-Dempster accommodations are at Eagle Plains near the Arctic Circle, and in Dawson City and Inuvik.
-Camping gives you more options: try Tombstone, Engineer Creek or Rock River campgrounds.
+Visit Tombstone Park and hike right from the roadside.
+Dempster accommodations are at Eagle Plains near the Arctic Circle, in Dawson City and Inuvik.
+Camping gives you more options: try the Tombstone, Engineer Creek or Rock River campgrounds.

-Descend from the Richardson Mountains and ride two river ferries to reach the delta towns of Fort McPherson, Tsiigehtchic and Inuvik.
+Descend from the Richardson Mountains and ride two river ferries to reach the delta towns of Fort McPherson, Tsiigehtchic and Inuvik in the Northwest Territories.
 Watch for caribou and moose, and learn about the cultural heritage of Delta communities.

 Whether you take your time or drive through to Dawson City in a day, soak in the spectacular tundra scenery and abundant wildlife.
-Early summer brings a flush of young animals, mid-summer heralds long days under the midnight sun, and late summer visitors are treated to crimson and gold tundra vegetation.
+Early summer brings an abundance of young animals, mid-summer heralds long days under the midnight sun, and late summer visitors are treated to crimson and gold tundra vegetation.